Is it worth visiting santorini? Short answer, no!

 But the biggest disappointment was visiting the famous town of Oia.
 This is where I was sure I was missing something.
 I felt it was an extremely strange concept that a town became so famous for walking around and staring down into the rich fancy hotels, looking down into the lives of rich tourists and feeling like a poor peasant unable to afford this luxury.
 That wasn’t my idea of fun.
 Sure, the architecture was beautiful and it was an incredible sight looking at a cliff face full of white and blue houses, but this was the first time on our travel we had felt like poor budget backpackers, looking on at fancy tourists living it up while we retreated to our small tent that night.
 And there are far more beautiful cliff faces covered in houses like the Amalfi Coast in Italy.

 Watching the sunset over Oia was beautiful, but not the most incredible sight I have ever seen.
-I defiantly wouldn’t add it to one of the top things to do in Europe.
-The mass swarms of other tourists defiantly take the beauty out of the moment.
+I definitely wouldn’t add it to one of the top things to do in Europe.
+The mass swarms of other tourists definitely take the beauty out of the moment.
 I love to say ‘nothing reuins a moment like a couple hundred other tourist’ and this was a perfect example.
-We climbed down the abandoned castle, the popular viewing platform for the sunset, to the deserted part down the bottom, and was able to enjoy the sunset completely alone.
+We climbed down the abandoned castle, the popular viewing platform for the sunset, to the deserted part down the bottom, where we were able to enjoy the sunset completely alone.
 However, I have witnessed far more beautiful sunsets throughout Europe in secluded places which is a far more magical experience.

 The following night we found an old abandoned hotel building, on the other side of the island and watched the sunset there, over the harbor as the large cruise ships swept in and out of the bay.
 This was a more enjoyable experience for us, and something I would highly recommend over the overcrowded tourist spot.

 I know I probably sound like a whiny poor backpacker, but you did read this knowing it was my complete and honest opinion.
-Right?
 One of the things I did enjoy was the hike from Imerovigli to Oia, following a huge cliff face the whole way through the mountains.
-I like exploring and adventure, and this was the only taste of it we could find it on the island.
+I like exploring and adventure, and this was the only taste of it we could find it on the island (although again, been on far better hikes…)

 The expensive ferry getting to this island (60 Euro just from a neighbouring country) I just don’t think is worth it.
 Added with the prices of, well everything, that are marked up here really make it not worth the visit.